 2) Blended Drink topped with an umbrella.

-You should also check out these fancy schmancy Hibiscus Flower Straws at Amazon – they might be even cuter than an umbrella.
+You should also check out these fancy schmancy floral and gold straws at Amazon – they might be even cuter than an umbrella.
 You can find them here.

 3) Find the hammock that calls your name.